 Activities range from art tutorials, cooking classes and lego building to nature play and watching live theatre from the comfort of your home.
 There’s something for everyone to enjoy.
 If you want to reduce screen-time there’s activity sheets you can print off ready for when you hear “I’m bored” for the one hundredth time.

 I hope you find this helpful in the weeks ahead.
-Please share with other Mums doing it tough in lockdown.
 If you come across any great online activities please share in the comments below.
 Bel x

 1. Northern Beaches Council – Make a Cool Collage